jaepass/commercejs-vuejs-cart/README.md

 },
 ```

-Now in `App.js`, we will create an event handler to handle the `empty-cart` event.
-The `commerce.cart.empty()` method does not require any arguments as calling the function simply deletes all the items in the cart.
+Now in `App.js`, we will create an event handler to handle the `emptyCart()` method.
+The `commerce.cart.empty()` does
+not require any parameters as calling the function simply deletes all the items in the cart.

 ```js
 // App.js